 Mutual Respect (Treating others how you would want to be treated, even if they have been unkind to you.)

 Respect is evident through our school’s motto of ‘Love to learn, love God, love one another’ – with love comes respect.

 Our children understand that it is essential to show respect to one another, whatever differences we may have.
 Treating one another with respect is an important element of our school family, with children, staff, trustees, parents, Parishioners and local community members all encouraged to show this, together we can provide an excellent example to children.

-The respect which children show for one another and for children and adults from other schools/ organisations is always wonderful to see and was recently recognised when we were voted to be the 'Most Sporting School' by the Cheadle and District School Sports Association (CADSSA).
+The respect which children show for one another and for children and adults from other schools/ organisations is always wonderful to see and has been recognised when we have been voted to be the 'Most Sporting School' by the Cheadle and District School Sports Association (CADSSA).

 Tolerance of those of Different Faiths and Beliefs (Making a space for other people’s opinions, even if they seem different, odd, wrong or interesting).

 Life would be boring if we were all the same.
 Diversity makes our school, our community, our country and our wider world more interesting.

 Our core values of Trust, Mindfulness, Peace and Friendship encourage an ethos of tolerance of those who have different faiths and beliefs.
 We enhance pupils’ understanding of different faiths and beliefs through Religious Education, ongoing discussions, English and Wider Curriculum lessons and the way in which we act.
 Through this our pupils gain an enhanced understanding of their place in a culturally diverse society.